-Liz continues to provide ongoing advice and auditing services for SPE/ Columbia Pictures Corporation for their ISO 14001 environmental management system at their central London headquarters in Golden Square W1.
+Liz continues to provide ongoing advice and auditing services for a global entertainment brand for their ISO 14001 environmental management system at their central London headquarters in London, W1.
 March 2018.

 Liz has been helping the Ethical Property Foundation EPF with branding and marketing advice in her capacity as an assessor for the Fairplace Award and member of the Royal Institution of Chartered Surveyors (MRICS).
 2018.